 - Successfully defeated claim that will was executed without testamentary capacity on summary judgment.

-- Routinely obtains temporary injunctions and temporary guardianships to halt rogue attorneys-in-fact from abusing their powers of attorney.
+- Routinely obtains temporary injunctions and temporary guardianships to halt rogue agents from abusing their powers of attorney.

 - Obtained partial summary judgment against Trustee for breach of fiduciary duty involving the failure to account.

 - Represents guardians, executors, and administrators in all phases of guardianship and estate administration.

 - Routinely serves as attorney ad litem and guardian ad litem in guardianship cases.

 - Routinely serves as temporary guardian in contested guardianship cases and as

 - Successfully obtained ancillary estate administration in California to collect and administer assets and claims due and owing to Texas estate.

 - Successfully transferred guardianships to and from California.

 Public Speaking & Publications

 - Co-Author: “Ensure Powers of Attorney Fulfill Intended Purposes” – Estate Planning, Thompson Reuters Checkpoint, (January 2018).